 Inaugurated by Marshall-Brennan Constitutional Literacy Project Faculty Advisor Maryam Ahranjani in 2014, the Marshall-Brennan Constitutional Literacy Project sponsors an annual Constitution Day celebration at UNM School of Law.
 The two goals for the event are to facilitate learning about civic engagement and constitutional literacy and to encourage our high school students to consider becoming lawyers themselves.

-Each year, nearly 100 students from Albuquerque Public High Schools attend.
-Current Marshall-Brennan Fellows and a number of law students volunteer their time to ensure that high school students get a true taste of UNM School of Law while learning the basics of Constitutional Law.
+Each year, up to 100 students from Albuquerque Public High Schools attend.
+Current Marshall-Brennan Fellows and a number of law students volunteer their time to ensure that high school students get a true taste of UNM School of Law while learning the history of the U.S. Constitution.
 The day’s activities include an icebreaker, tours of the Law School and the New Mexico Court of Appeals, lunch, guest speakers from the New Mexico legal community, and a “Know Your Rights” training about police encounters.

-The Marshall-Brennan Constitutional Literacy Project, named in honor of Supreme Court Justices Thurgood Marshall and William J. Brennan, Jr., is a civics education program that:
+The Marshall-Brennan Constitutional Literacy Project, named in honor of the late Supreme Court Justices Thurgood Marshall and William J. Brennan, Jr., is a law-related education program that:

-- sends current law students (“Marshall-Brennan Fellows”) to teach Constitutional Law in local, underserved high schools;
+- trains and supervises current law students (“Marshall-Brennan Fellows”) to teach Constitutional Law in local public high schools and

 - sponsors a regional moot court competition for the participating high school students—the winners of which will compete in a national completion in Washington, D.C.